 - Award recipient must be in good academic standing, which is defined as maintaining an Alliant International University minimum GPA of 3.0.

-- Recipient will receive award funds in two consecutive installments of $1,250, disbursed for the January 2025 and March 2025 terms.
+- Recipient will receive award funds in two consecutive installments of $1,250, disbursed for the March 2025 and May 2025 terms.
 Funds will be applied to student tuition and fees at Alliant International University.

 - Students who lose eligibility after being selected/awarded, as a result of extenuating circumstances, may apply for reinstatement.
 Approval for reinstatement of scholarship eligibility is not guaranteed.
 Denial of reinstatement requests is not subject to appeal.